CWSwastik/CWSwastik/README.md

 # Hi, I’m Swastik 👋
-I'm an 19 year old full-stack developer.
+I'm a 20 year old full-stack developer.
 I love open-source and am willing to contribute to any projects that I am able to.

 Most of my projects are [on my other github account](https://github.com/CodeWithSwastik).